Akuli/catris/README.md

 so that they can join the lobby and play with you.

 Keys:
+- Ctrl+C, Ctrl+D or Ctrl+Q: quit
+- Ctrl+R: redraw the whole screen (may be needed after resizing the window)
 - WASD or arrow keys: move and rotate
-- Ctrl+C, Ctrl+D or Ctrl+Q: quit
 - r: change rotating direction
 - p: pause/unpause (affects all players)
 - f: flip the game upside down (only available in ring mode with 1 player)